Precision control of charge coherence in parallel double dot systems through spin-orbit interaction: Precision control of quantum coherence through spin-orbit interaction

-Conventionally, the coherence manipulation of a lateral double dot charge qubit is performed with the bias and gate voltages controlling the electron tunneling between the leads and dots, the dot energy levels, and the inter-dot coupling \cite{Hay03226804,Fuj06759}.
-However, precision controls of the inter-dot coupling and the dot-lead potential barriers through high-speed gate voltage pulses are rather difficult and inevitably involve the charge noise, such as the $1/f$ noise.
-Here we shall show that a precise external field control of the qubit coherence through the cross-correlations in a parallel double dot is much more reliable and simpler for coherence manipulation in nanostructures.
-In particular, the present manipulation scheme is rather insensitive to the charge noise \cite{Zor9613682,Sto081778,Cul09073102} with the condition of no inter-dot coupling, a low temperature, and a small bias voltage as demonstrated below.
+Conventionally, the coherence manipulation of a lateral double dot is performed with the bias and gate voltages controlling the electron tunneling between the leads and dots, the dot energy levels, and the inter-dot coupling. \cite{Hay03226804,Fuj06759} However, precision controls of the inter-dot coupling and the dot-lead potential barriers through high-speed gate voltage pulses are rather difficult and inevitably involve the charge noise, such as the $1/f$ noise.
+Here we shall show that a precise external field control of the quantum coherence through spin-orbit coupling in a parallel double dot is much more reliable and simpler for coherence manipulation in nanostructures.
+In particular, the present manipulation scheme is rather insensitive to the charge noise \cite{Zor9613682,Sto081778,Cul09073102} with the conditions of no inter-dot coupling at low temperature and small bias voltage, as demonstrated below.